Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 An individual tree can take up around 50,000 litres of water every year from the soil.
 This is fuelled by uptake from the soil and groundwater stores, naturally reducing the amount of water there and adding it to the feedback loop of evapotranspiration and precipitation.
 They also play a part in intercepting precipitation, evapotranspiration and stabilising the soils through their roots, which are a large subterranean carbon store too.

 The rainforest as a whole may create [flying rivers](https://en.wikipedia.org/wiki/Flying_river) due to the sheer amount of water being pumped by transpiration and the temperatures facilitating evapotranspiration.
-Huge amounts of water is transpired - 20 billion tonnes per day by the 390 billion trees acting as pumps from the soil to the atmosphere.
+Huge amounts of water is transpired - 20 billion tonnes per day by the 390 billion trees acting as pumps from the soil to the atmosphere, so much so that there is more water in these flying rivers than there is in the Amazon River itself.

-The Amazon rainforest stores over 100 billion tones of carbon and absorbs 2.4 billion tonnes annually, with 1.7 billion tonnes released through decomposition and respiration.
+The Amazon rainforest stores over 100 billion tonnes of carbon and absorbs 2.4 billion tonnes annually, with 1.7 billion tonnes released through decomposition and respiration.
 This has a global scale impact, with it accounting for 1/4 of all terrestrial carbon absorption.
 Small changes in the carbon cycle thus have wide-ranging consequences.

 ### Madeira drainage basin
-This basin is located in the south-east of Amazonia and in Brazil, Peru and Bolivia.
-It accounts for about 20% of the Amazon's basin and is the largest tributary river.
+This basin is located in the southeast of Amazonia and in Brazil, Peru and Bolivia.
+It accounts for about 20% of the Amazon's area and is the largest tributary river.
 Deforestation has occurred in the higher elevation catchment areas, reducing the immediate storage of carbon and water in the biosphere and eroded soils.
 The outcrops of permeable rocks in this area, due to the velocity of water increasing and therefore less time for absorption, decreased in their water storage.

 Downstream, flooding in 2014 caused the inundation of floodplains, and water levels at Porto Velho reached record levels at 19.68m above normal.
 There were 60 deaths, 68,000 evacuations and the longer-lasting effects of water-borne disease outbreaks including cholera.
 Unexpectedly high rainfall (exacerbated by orographic lift) combined with the reduction of interception, decreased lag times and increased the peak flow.
 Overland flows increased substantially, with water unable to infiltrate into the soil as much and percolate into aquifers, it was understandable that the overland flow in Porto Velho was too much, and the ground was full saturated by this point.